Impossible Mission II: Gameplay

 The "ball" type robot is no longer present.

-As well as snoozes that temporarily freeze the robots and lift resets, the player can now collect bombs and mines that can be used to blow up holes in the floor or to open safes.
+As well as snoozes that temporarily freeze the robots and lift resets that move the lifts back to their original positions, the player can now collect bombs and mines that can be used to blow holes in the floor or to open safes.
 Bombs explode after a specific time, whereas mines explode if the player or an enemy robot touches them.

 Development

 Unlike most computer game sequels of the time, Impossible Mission II did not use any code from the original game.
 The graphics were remade from scratch using a bitmap animation tool called Film Director.
 The lead platform was the Atari ST, with work on the Commodore 64 and ZX Spectrum ports being started once the Atari ST version was nearly complete.
 All the rooms in Impossible Mission II were redesigned for the ZX Spectrum version.

 According to Novotrade programmer László Szenttornyai, who coded the Spectrum version, the NES version of the game "almost wasn't released because of the strict situation between Epyx and Nintendo."